rajyan/low-cost-ecs/README.md

 * ECS Exec

-Service ECS Exec is enabled, so execute commands can be used to debug in your server task container.
+Service ECS Exec is enabled, so execute commands can be used to debug your server task container.

 ```
 aws ecs execute-command \